 Here's the best we could do from a mile away through the very wobbly heat haze...we've seen plenty better on Twitter and Facebook already.

 This one made the most noise on take off - a vertical climb to how high???
 Shame we could only get it coming back in to land - not bad for a 'garden tick'.

 So there you have it a rather different day to what we were expecting when we got out of bed this morning.

 Where to next?
 A trip to the north with ace photographer BD tomorrow

-In the meantime let us know what the youngsters are getting out into the wilds and spotting in your outback.
+In the meantime let us know who's making all the thunderous noise in your outback.